XuanLab1/Supplementary-materials-of-LDNR/README.md

-# Case-of-LDNR-5-bus-test-system
+# Supplementary-materials-of-LDNR
+This repository includes:
-This repository includes the model parameters of LDNR 5-bus system in .mat files.
+1) The model parameters of LDNR 5-bus system in .mat file.
+2) The setting of hyperparameters in .pdf file